jsvine/virtualenv-recipes/README.md

 # Virtualenv Recipes

-Requirements.txt files for useful, modular Python virtualenvs.
+A tool for creating for useful, modular Python virtualenvs.
 Plays well with [envplus](https://github.com/jsvine/envplus).

 These are based on personal preferences; all relevant caveats apply.